 Juno: JunoCam's first images revealed clusters of large spiral cyclones at each pole [1].
 At the north pole they form an octagon, centred on a ninth cyclone now in darkness [5].
-Due to Juno's orbit, it takes four orbits to image the whole octagon well illuminated.
-Nevertheless, it is evident that the pattern has not changed nor moved greatly [6] (Figure 7).
-The octagon is a 'double square', with four CPCs whose central regions are filled with largely continuous reddish cloud decks, alternating with four CPCs with more chaotic or diverse structures.
-Individual CPCs have largely preserved their characteristic morphologies for nearly 3 years [6].
-The 'filled' CPC-7 has drifted further from the pole, displaced by an AWO within the octagon, and yet the octagon has remained intact up to PJ21 (Figures 7 & 8).
+Due to Juno's orbit, it takes four orbits to image the whole octagon illuminated.
+Nevertheless, it is evident that the pattern has not changed nor moved greatly [6].